Slkim5/odin-recipes/README.md

 What does the -m in git commit -m mean?
 What happens when you commit an unstaged file?
 Nothing?
 --What does this mean: commit b1739d53549bd77159c6a700b29606591f8e9a87 (HEAD -> main, origin/main)
+--Warning: Permanently added the RSA host key for IP address '140.82.114.4' to the list of known hosts.